aerospike/aerospike-client-c/README.md

   **or**
 - `target/{target}/lib/libaerospike.dylib` – dynamic shared library (for MacOS)

 Static linking with the `.a` prevents you from having to install the libraries on your target platform.
 Dynamic linking with the `.so` avoids a client rebuild if you upgrade the client.
 Choose the option that is right for you.

 ### Install

-For MacOS builds of tools such as AQL you will want to also call the following, which places the dynamic shared library in /usr/local/lib/
+For running C client-based tools such as `aql` it is necessary to install the C client as follows:

 	$ sudo make install

+This places the C client dynamic shared library into `/usr/local/lib/`.

 ### Clean

-To clean:
+To clean up build products:

 	$ make clean